jupyter-server/enterprise_gateway/README.md

     (KG_SEED_URI env var)
 ```

+## `jupyter-websocket` Mode

+The `KernelGatewayApp.api` command line argument defaults to `jupyter-websocket`.
+In this mode, the kernel gateway defines the following web resources:

+    * `/api` (metadata)
+    * `/api/kernelspecs` (what kernels are available)
+    * `/api/kernels` (kernel CRUD, with discovery disabled by default, see `--list_kernels`)
+    * `/api/kernels/:kernel_id/channels` (Websocket-to-[ZeroMQ](http://zeromq.org/) transformer for the [Jupyter kernel protocol](http://jupyter-client.readthedocs.org/en/latest/messaging.html))

+Discounting features of the kernel gateway (e.g., token auth), the behavior of these resources is equivalent to that found in the Jupyter Notebook server.
+The kernel gateway simply imports and extends the handler clases from Jupyter Notebook.

 ## `notebook-http` Mode

-The `KernelGatewayApp.api` command line argument can be set to `notebook-http`
+The `KernelGatewayApp.api` command line argument can be set to `notebook-http`.
+In this mode, the kernel gateway exposes annotated cells in the `KernelGatewayApp.seed_uri` notebook as HTTP resources.

-to allow a properly annotated notebook to be served via HTTP endpoints.
-A
-notebook cell must be annotated with a single line comment at the beginning
+To turn a notebook cell into a HTTP handler, you must prefix it with a single line comment.
+The comment describes the HTTP method and resource, as in the following Python example:
-describing the HTTP endpoint.
-An example python cell is:

 ```python
 # GET /hello/world
 print("hello world")
 ```

-This enables an HTTP GET on `/hello/world`.
-The [api_intro.ipynb](https://github.com/jupyter-incubator/kernel_gateway/blob/master/etc/api_examples/api_intro.ipynb)
-provides a full example notebook for reference.

-The comment syntax should be supported in every language, but it is a work in
-progress to identify all supported syntaxes.

-### Processing requests

-When your cell is invoked there will be a string variable called `REQUEST`
-available in the scope of your cell's code.
-If your kernel's language requires
-variable declarations, you will need to explicitly define the `REQUEST` variable
-in your notebook.
-This string is a JSON object representing various properties
+The annotation above declares the cell contents as the code to execute when the kernel gateway receives a HTTP GET request for the path `/hello/world`.
+For other languages, the comment prefix may change, but the rest of the annotation remains the same.

+### Getting the Request Data

-of the request.
-You will need to parse this string to access the properties.
+Before the gateway invokes an annotated cell, it sets the value of a global notebook variable named `REQUEST` to a JSON string containing information about the request.
+You may parse this string to access the request properties.

-For example, in python:
+For example, in Python:

 ```python
 # GET /hello/world